aliang-rec/FuxiCTR/README.md

 # FuxiCTR

-This repo is the community dev version of the official release at [huawei-noah/benchmark/FuxiCTR](https://github.com/huawei-noah/benchmark/tree/main/FuxiCTR).

 Click-through rate (CTR) prediction is an critical task for many industrial applications such as online advertising, recommender systems, and sponsored search.
 FuxiCTR provides an open-source library for CTR prediction, with key features in configurability, tunability, and reproducibility.
-It also supports the building of the [BARS-CTR-Prediction](https://openbenchmark.github.io/ctr-prediction) benchmark, which aims for open benchmarking for CTR prediction.
+We hope this project could benefit both researchers and practitioners with the goal of [open benchmarking for CTR prediction](https://openbenchmark.github.io/ctr-prediction).

+This repo is the community dev version of the official release at [huawei-noah/benchmark/FuxiCTR](https://github.com/huawei-noah/benchmark/tree/main/FuxiCTR).

 :bell: If you find our code or benchmarks helpful in your research, please kindly cite the following paper.